Guide: Choosing & comparing dog grooming scissors

 As well as being lighter, they tend to have a smoother action, and have a more ergonomic, offset handle (more about handles in a moment), for less fatigue.
 They’ll often have longer blades with shorter shanks for more cut with less movement required.

-A smaller range again, for more specialist use, that tend to be reserved for Master Groomers and more experienced groomers, as well as those who find themselves specialising in breeds with higher scissor use, like Bichons and Poodles, and groomers who compete, as well as breeders for showring preparation.
-Geib’s Blue Breeze, Katana and Scorpio meet level 3 rank requirements.
+A smaller range again, for more specialist use, that tend to be reserved for Master Groomers and more experienced groomers, as well as those who find themselves specializing in breeds with higher scissor use, like Bichons, Poodles or Pomeranians, and groomers who compete, as well as breeders for showring preparation.
+Geib’s Poodle Hi-Tech meet level 3 rank requirements.

 Last, but not least, handles...

 Now you know the scissor type, scissor length, and scissor range/s that match your needs, handles are the last (but still important) consideration.

 If you’re not using them frequently (ie: daily) the handle may be less important to you.
 The more frequently you use scissors, the more an ergonomic handle that suits your hands and palm, matters.